 With the advent of the common-core standards, our thinking about how to support second language learners has become super important.
+While opting for services like Translation Services London is an excellent way to get one’s work translated, one also has to know more than one language fluently.
 Our current focus for supportive instruction may be on grammar and vocabulary or we may be modifying the texts English Language Learners (ELLs) work with during a lesson so they’re at a more “appropriate level.”
 Under the standards developed through the Common Core State Standards Initiative, however, instruction for ELLs will have to move beyond modifying lesson materials and teaching fundamental components of language.
 Educators now have to ensure that we are teaching ALL kids, no matter their language background or where they are academically, how to grapple with complex, grade level information and texts.

 So how do we do this?
 Well, a piece of it is thinking more carefully about what supports or scaffolds we can add to our instruction.